NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 - Ensuring the proper permissions (i.e. UID/GID) are available in the main container
 - For MPI jobs, ensuring the launcher pod can contact each worker pod via DNS

+### PreRun Completed

+Once PreRun has transitioned to `Completed` status, the user container is now running.
+Sequentially, the WLM should initiate applications on the compute nodes.
+Utilizing [container ports](#container-ports), these applications on the compute nodes can establish communication with the user container, which is running on the local NNF node attached to the computes.

+This communication allows for the compute node applications to drive certain behavior inside of the user container.
+For example, once the compute node application is complete, it can signal to the user container that it is time to perform cleanup or data migration action.

 ### PostRun

 In PostRun, the containers are expected to exit cleanly with a zero exit code.
 If a container fails to